Understanding TCF (Totally Chlorine-Free) vs. ECF in Diapers

-• Diapers are filled with wood pulp (fluff) which must be bleached clean.
-"ECF" (Elemental Chlorine-Free) uses a chlorine derivative (chlorine dioxide) which is vastly safer than old methods but can still leave microscopic traces of Dioxins—highly toxic environmental pollutants.
+Diapers are filled with wood pulp (fluff) which must be bleached clean.
+"ECF" (Elemental Chlorine-Free) uses a chlorine derivative (chlorine dioxide) which is vastly safer than old methods but can still leave microscopic traces of Dioxins, which are highly toxic environmental pollutants.
 "TCF" (Totally Chlorine-Free) uses oxygen or ozone for bleaching, guaranteeing absolutely zero Dioxins are produced.
 TCF is the gold standard for purity and environmental safety.

 Why Bleach at All?

-To make an absorbent diaper core, manufacturers shred wood into a fibrous pulp.
-In its natural state, this pulp is brown and full of lignin, which repels water.
+Diaper manufacturers bleach wood pulp because, to make an absorbent diaper core, they shred wood into a fibrous pulp that in its natural state is brown and full of lignin, which repels water.
 Bleaching removes the lignin, making the fluff soft, highly absorbent, and bright white.

 • Bleaching is required to make wood pulp absorbent.